bkudler/waveset-player--for-trevor-wishart-/README.md

 );
 ```

 you will have to pick a mono audio file for each variable.
 Put the aboslute path in between the quotation marks.
-Each path is used for a different transformation.
+Each file is used for a different waveset transformation.